rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getSTBIPFamily"></a>
 ## *getSTBIPFamily <sup>method</sup>*

-Gets the IP address of the default interface by address family.
+The IP address of the default interface is obtained by family address.
+If its successful then, the IP address is updated to a valid IP address or else the IP address is left empty.

+### Events

+No Events.

 ### Parameters